SmartPracticeschool/SPS-5926-Predict-heart-failure-using-IBM-auto-ai-service/README.md

 Files uploaded
 1) NODE-RED json file added in github
 2) Data set added
-3) Video for exectuion is added
+3) Video of exectuion is added
 4) Project Snapshots are added